EvilEyedPigeon/udacity-fsnd-p5-linux-server-config/README.md

       catalog=> ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT, USAGE ON SEQUENCES TO catalog;
       ```

-      Note: Priviledges are given to the catalog user directly.
+      Note: Privileges are given to the catalog user directly.
 For more complex situations, using roles may be desirable.

-    - Remote connections are dissabled (by default) in `/etc/postgresql/9.3/main/pg_hba.conf`
+    - Remote connections are disabled (by default) in `/etc/postgresql/9.3/main/pg_hba.conf`

 2. Web-server has been configured to serve the Item Catalog application as a wsgi app.